-The International Mobile Services Association is an emerging bi-national group with the purpose of researching, assessing, and identifying best practice models of mobile response services that support or are alternatives to traditional 911 emergency response services.
-Additionally, the association seeks to promote networking and cooperation among providers, jurisdictions and allied stakeholders.
+The Alternative Mobile Services Association is an emerging group of professionals and peers with the purpose of researching, assessing, and identifying best practice models of mobile response services that support or are alternatives to traditional 911 emergency response and police services.
+Additionally, the association seeks to promote networking and cooperation among providers, jurisdictions and allied stakeholders interested in alternatives to conventional policing.

-Mobile crisis services encompass a variety of services that respond to immediate needs and crisis situations in the community.
-Mobile crisis services can include street outreach vans that provide supplies and support to the homeless, mental health agencies that provide in-person mobile response to clients in suicidal crisis (either immediately or within 24 hours), police programs that pair a clinician with a police officer to respond to mental health related calls, and hospital-based services that provide crisis services in the community.
-A mobile crisis service is simply any service that works with high-needs populations and meets them where they’re at, in their own space, to get them the help they need in a moment of crisis or distress.
+Mobile services encompass a variety of responses to the immediate needs and crisis situations in the community.
+Mobile services can include street outreach vans that provide supplies and support to the homeless, mental health agencies that provide in-person mobile response to clients in suicidal crisis (either immediately or within 24 hours), police programs that pair a clinician with a police officer to respond to mental health related calls, and hospital-based outreach programs which provide services in their community.
+A mobile service is simply any service that works with high-needs populations and meets them where they’re at, in their own space, to get them the help they need in a moment of need or distress.

-- Monthly IMSA Talks with expert speakers + Q&A
+- Monthly AMSA Talks with expert speakers + Q&A

 - Access to archive of news and academic articles